meltano/meltano/docs/src/developer-tools/contributor-guide.md

 # Change directory into the Meltano project
 cd meltano

-# Optional, but it's best to have the latest pip
+# Optional, but it's best to have the latest pip3
-pip3 install --upgrade pip
+pip3 install --upgrade pip3

 # Optional, but it's best to have the latest setuptools
 pip3 install --upgrade setuptools